 Speakers have globally really appreciated:

-• coming to the event to deliver their talk/WS,
+- coming to the event to deliver their talk/WS,

-• attending others talks and interact during social moments with speakers of their session but also those coming from other communities (low level and reverse, crypto, PKI, network and system…).
+- attending others talks and interact during social moments with speakers of their session but also those coming from other communities (low level and reverse, crypto, PKI, network and system…).

 But there is always room for improvement :)

-πŸ› οΈ List of suggested improvements by 2024 speakers:
+π οΈ List of suggested improvements by 2024 speakers:

-• speakers dinner: it was unanimously identified as the main area for improvement this year.
+- speakers dinner: it was unanimously identified as the main area for improvement this year.
 Too small, too noisy, food, despite being good, came too late in the evening etc.

-• wifi: despite improvements since previous editions, access to the wifi seems to have been tricky sometimes, notably in the workshop area.
+> org: we totally agree.
+We will look for a different and bigger location for the next edition. - wifi: despite improvements since previous editions, access to the wifi seems to have been tricky sometimes, notably in the workshop area.

-• feedback on talk/workshop content and delivering: some of you have asked if it would be possible to get feedback from attendees.
+- feedback on talk/workshop content and delivering: some of you have asked if it would be possible to get feedback from attendees.

 > org: a totally legit question but we have not yet found the medium to do it efficiently.
-It is a work in progress on our side.
+It is a work in progress on our side. - Q/A: a speaker has been complaining about the lack of time given to attendees when they have no question coming quickly enough after the talk.

 > org: usually, in this case, the person chairing the session always asks the first question.
 We will try to be more vigilant to give more opportunity to attendees to ask their questions.